nadinetarikk/HCI-JumpyMinds/README.md

   # Jumpy Minds

   This is a code bundle for Jumpy Minds.
-The original project is available at https://www.figma.com/design/hKQ05hlwhvDMWlstL2WDLT/Jumpy-Minds.
+The original website is available at https://asset-happy-40164826.figma.site

   ## Running the code